We’ve all heard that “justice is blind.” But sometimes – it can also be pretty ridiculous. Wisconsin laws are no exception.

 If you liked this crazy Wisconsin story – there’s much more where that came from.

 Like WhooNEW on Facebook.
-Or if you’re really cool – Subscribe by Email for free next to Scoots the Owl in the top right.
-That way you’ll never miss a story.
+Or if you’re really cool – Subscribe by Email for free!
+Enter your email below or in the sidebar under Scoots the Owl.

 Wisconsin Reporter – Kevin Binversie is a Wisconsin native who has been blogging on the state’s political culture for more than eight years.
 He has served in the George W. Bush administration from 2007-2009, worked at the Heritage Foundation and has worked on numerous Wisconsin Republican campaigns in various capacities, most recently as research director for Ron Johnson for Senate.